eugenius1/eugenius1.github.io/_drafts/my-investing-journey-1-the-awakening.md

 One key determinant on how bad a loan is, is the **interest rate**.
 There isn't a definitive, fixed threshold percentage but it can be compared to:

-- local currency's inflation: just to give an idea, as of writing this, the UK (a developed country) has a rate of less than 2% while Tanzania (a developing country) has ~7%
+- **local currency's inflation**: just to give an idea, as of writing this, the UK (a developed country) has a rate of less than 2% while Tanzania (a developing country) has ~7%.

-- investing returns: US stocks benchmark  _S&P 500_ has a long-term average of 7-10% (USD).
+- **investing returns**: US stocks benchmark  _S&P 500_ has a long-term average of 7-10% (USD).
 The idea here is if a loan's interest rate is lower than this, then it usually makes more financial sense to invest instead of trying to pay the loan sooner than planned.

-The usual bad debt suspects are **credit card debt** and [**payday loans**](https://www.investopedia.com/terms/p/payday-loans.asp).
+The usual bad debt suspects are **credit card debt** and [**payday loans**](https://www.moneysavingexpert.com/loans/payday-loans/).
-The former is a pretty big problem in the US.
+The former is a pretty big problem in the US;
+the latter is the worst kind of debt mentioned here.
+Typical credit card interests are above 20% especially when you consider compounding interest (APY) instead of the advertised APR without compounding.
+See [APR vs APY](https://www.investopedia.com/personal-finance/apr-apy-bank-hopes-cant-tell-difference/) for more info.

 I don't use a credit card but the right way to use one would be to fully repay the debt at the end of the month instead of paying the minimum payment needed and carrying the debt (plus interest) over to the next month.

 **UK student loan**: I did my undergraduate studies in London and financed them with a loan from the UK government.